timjb/quantities/README.md

 ### Dimensions

 Of course, we can't derive all quantities from existing quantities, but have to start with some base quantities.
 The SI system of units defines `Length`, `Mass`, `Time`, `ElectricCurrent`, `Temperature`, `AmountOfSubstance` and `LuminousIntensity` as base quantities.
-We can declare like follows:
+We can declare them like this:

 ```haskell
 Length : Dimension